AnsonL11/Analysis-with-Python/README.md

 # Data Scrapy and Analysis for The Pandemic of Covid-19
 This project aims to analyze and understand the spread of coronavirus throughout the world.
 Covid-19 is the official name of this virus which named by World Health Organization.

+Coronaviruses are types of viruses that typically affect the respiratory tracts of birds and mammals, including humans.
+Doctors associate them with the common cold, bronchitis, pneumonia, and severe acute respiratory syndrome (SARS), and they can also affect the gut.
+These viruses are typically responsible for common colds more than serious diseases.

 This virus is a contagious coronavirus that outburst from Wuhan in China.
 This new strain of virus has led to a dramatic loss of human life worldwide and presents an unprecedented challenge to public health, food systems and the world of work.
 This dataset will help us understand the spread of Covid-19 aroud the world.

 # Data Sources
 Website: https://news.qq.com/zt2020/page/feiyan.htm#/
 # Dependencies